peon2/Fightcade-Replay-Control/README.md

 P1_CONTROL_KEY: Key used to enable p1 control, default M

+P1 input is requested in a random order.

 If I can clean this up/more fightcade support comes in I'll add this functionality to [my spectating script](https://github.com/peon2/fbneo-spectating)